 The Hochschule is a seminary for monastic Cistercian students from Austria and abroad (also non-native German speaking) and for students for the priesthood, living together in the Inter-diocesan Seminary Leopoldinum, established at the Stift Heiligenkreuz campus.
 Students for the priesthood who are committed to new ecclesial movements or other abbeys, as well as lay students, which the Self-Evaluation Report characterizes as not yet having come to a decision about their vocation ("Berufungssuchende"), also study theology at Heiligenkreuz.
-Female students have also been admitted recently, following an intake interview with the Rector.
-A special category among the Hochschule's students consists of students from Germany who cannot be admitted to theological studies in their home country because they lack the necessary admission requirements for higher education (Abitur) and therefore start their studies in Austria.
-They have to take an equivalent exam (recognised as Fachabitur), administered by University of Vienna.
+Female students have also been admitted recently, following/subject to an intake conversation/interview with the Rector.
+A special category among the Hochschule's students consists of a considerable number of students from Germany who cannot be admitted to theological studies in their home country because they lack the necessary admission requirements for higher education (Abitur) and therefore start their studies in Austria.
 In 2011, 208 students studied at the Hochschule.
 They can graduate with an STB, which is also recognized as a master's degree in theology (STM) by the State of Austria.
 Education is offered in German.